 There are also rules that apply specifically to bicyclists, including:

 Many bikers fail to comply with the aforementioned statues of Nevada law, and therefore assume liability in the event of an accident.
 If you are uncertain, our Las Vegas bicycle accident lawyers at Benson & Bingham Accident Injury Lawyers, LLC offer free consultations to determine if you were under compliance with all Nevada Bicycle Laws, and is willing to provide you or a loved one with legal assistance to help retain recovery in the event of a bicycle accident.
 Contact Us today for a no obligation, free consultation to discuss your rights.

-To help prevent future accidents, it’s important for everyone to understand the common causes of bicycle accidents.
+To help prevent future accidents, it’s important to understand the common causes of bicycle accidents.
 Nationwide, 58 percent of bicyclist fatalities take place at non-intersections, and 45 percent occur in dark conditions.

 The position of the bicyclist relative to the motor vehicle is a critical factor.
 Below we discuss some accidents that are caused by unsafe positioning: